zikuan/p4/examples/README.md

 - `register`: how to use registers in P4 and read / write the state from the control plane
 - `counter`: how to use counters in P4
-- `action_profile`: how to use action profiles in P4, using ECMP has support
+- `action_profile`: how to use action profiles in P4, using ECMP as support
+- `resubmit`: how to resubmit packets to the ingress pipelines

 All examples are orgranized the same way, with a `p4src` directory containing the P4 source code, and a `README` file describing the P4 program and explaining